When the narcissist emotionally destroys you.

-When someone is always picking faults at own behaviour, it leaves us questioning what’s wrong with us, rather than looking at reality, their blame-shifting validates our negative behaviours, no one is perfect we all make mistakes, even with good intentions people can act in negative ways when these are the things that are always brought up, our minds begin to subconsciously look for the negatives, look for the blame, as they never validate the good that we do, we no longer feel good about ourselves, good enough or worthy of others, leaving us with self-doubt, questioning all our behaviours and actions
+When someone is always picking faults at our own behaviour, it leaves us questioning what’s wrong with us.
+Rather than looking at reality, their blame-shifting validates our negative behaviours.
+No one is perfect.
+We all make mistakes, even with good intentions, people can act in negative ways when these are the things that are always brought up, our minds begin to subconsciously look for the negatives, look for the blame, as they never validate the good that we do, we no longer feel good about ourselves, good enough or worthy of others, leaving us with self-doubt, questioning all our behaviours and actions

 When our minds are programmed to think in negative ways, we find it increasingly more difficult to find the joys in life, overwhelmed with negative emotions, often causing anxiety and CPTSD.

-There are lots of steps to overcome Anxiety and CPTSD another to help with this is reprogramming our subconscious mind to work for us, this takes time and practice, once you can master your own thoughts and emotions life becomes more joyful, it doesn’t mean bad things will not happen, or pain those low moments will not hit, it means you’ll be better prepared for how to handle those moments, be able to understand how to make life work for you, so when something happens In a morning like you can not find your car keys and start to think it’s going to be one of those days, then find everything about that day to make it one of those days, you’ll stop and think, you’ll find those negatives.
-Stop yourself call a friend, get public transport, you’ll recognise it’s just a moment in time and doesn’t need to affect the rest of your day, you’ll find methods within your mind to overcome obstacles rather than avoid them, overcome situations, rather than let them bring you down, face the real problems rather than finding other problems.
+There are lots of steps to overcome Anxiety and CPTSD.
+Another to help with this is reprogramming our subconscious minds to work for us.
+This takes time and practice.
+Once you can master your own thoughts and emotions, life becomes more joyful.
+It doesn’t mean bad things will not happen or pain those low moments will not hit.
+It means you’ll be better prepared for how to handle those moments, be able to understand how to make life work for you, so when something happens In the morning like you can not find your car keys and start to think it’s going to be one of those days, then find everything about that day to make it one of those days, you’ll stop and think, you’ll find those negatives.
+Stop yourself, call a friend, get public transport, you’ll recognise it’s just a moment in time and doesn’t need to affect the rest of your day, you’ll find methods within your mind to overcome obstacles rather than avoid them, overcome situations, rather than let them bring you down, face the real problems rather than finding other problems.